Protecting Sea Turtles on Cape Cod

 When most people think of sea turtles, they imagine these marine reptiles enjoying the warm waters of the tropics.
-However, visitors and residents of the Cape may not realize that each summer hundreds of these turtles make their way into Cape Cod Bay!
+However, visitors and residents of the Cape may not realize that each summer hundreds of these turtles make their way into Massachusetts waters and the Gulf of Maine, which includes Cape Cod Bay.

-While sea turtles don’t nest north of the Carolinas, many juvenile sea turtles spend their summers in the Bay, feeding on the plentiful crabs, jellyfish, and algae.
+While sea turtles in the northwest Atlantic typically don’t nest north of the Carolinas, many sea turtles swim north to feed in our nutrient-rich waters, making good use of the plentiful crabs, jellyfish, and algae.

-Excepting the Leatherback, sea turtles are ectothermic—their body temperature is regulated by the temperature of the water around them.
-As winter approaches, the water temperatures in Cape Cod Bay slowly decrease and sea turtles begin to make their way south to warmer, tropical waters.
+Sea turtles are reptiles, and their internal body temperature is mostly regulated by the temperature of the water around them.
+In the fall, as daylight shortens and water temperatures drop, sea turtles along our coasts begin to make their way south to warmer, sub-tropical and tropical waters.
+Some of these immature sea turtles become “trapped” by the hooked shape of Cape Cod, and others just don’t move south quickly enough.

 How You Can Help